ozhi/chatroom/README.md

 * make tests

 ### Bugs:
-* if you create a privta room but then press back when asked for password, it is left existing empty
 * when you are alone in a room and refresh the page you end up in a functioning room which does not exist in the db ...solved by sending 'room leave' msg from server
 * when a room is full and a member refreshes the page they get a message that the room is full